Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/installs.md

    - Make sure that you have [OpenJDK](http://jdk.java.net/18/) installed.
    - Reinstall eXist-db and check that it launches successfully.
 4. If eXist-db still will not run, follow their [troubleshooting instructions](https://exist-db.org/exist/apps/doc/troubleshooting) or [advanced installation guide](https://exist-db.org/exist/apps/doc/advanced-installation).

+## Install *git*

+Type `git` at the command line.
+If it isn't installed, type `choco install git`.
+This will also install Git Bash.

+## Install *vscode* + *existdb-vscode* module

+1. Check if vscode is already on your machine by typing 'code --version' at the command line.
+2. If not, make sure PowerShell has been launched as administrator.
+   - Type `choco install vscode`
+3. For *existdb-vscode*, install from https://marketplace.visualstudio.com/items?itemName=eXist-db.existdb-vscode&utm_source=VSCode.pro&utm_campaign=AhmadAwais

+## Install *npm* and *nvm*

+1. Install *npm* (node package manager) with `choco install npm`.
+2. Install *nvm* (node version manager) with `choco install nvm`.
+(Why? nvm lets you install and choose among different node releases, and Yeoman requires node v.
+14, which is not the most recent version.)
+3. **Important**: restart PowerShell.
+4. Install *node* v.14 with `nvm install 14`.
+The installation will show you the full number of the version (for example, v14.19.1 instead of v14). **Write down the full version number and save it for future use**.
+5. Activate *node* v.14 with `nvm use 14.19.1` (or the full version number you saved from the previous step).(This command persists only in a single shell, which is what you want, but it means that you have to run again each time you launch a new shell.)

+## Install *yeoman* for eXist-db

+1. `npm i -g yo`
+2. `npm i -g @existdb/generator-exist`

+## Create a new app

+1. Follow the instructions at [yeoman.md]().